2DGD-F0TH/2DGD_F0TH/chapters/003_ComputerScienceFundamentals.md

 ![Messages in a sequence diagram](./images/computer_science/sequence_messages.svg){width=50%}

-Let's analyze them one by one:
+Let's analyse them one by one:

-- **Found Messages** are messages that come from "outside", from the perspective of the part of the system we are analyzing, they may come from another system or even the user.
+- **Found Messages** are messages that come from "outside", from the perspective of the part of the system we are analysing, they may come from another system or even the user.
 - **Synchronous Messages and returns** are messages that activate a class and wait for a "return message".
 These usually represent a synchronous function call (but it can represent a more abstract concept).
 - **Asynchronous Messages** are messages that activate a class but don't wait for a return value.
 These usually represent asynchronous functions calls.
 - **Self-messages** are messages from an object to itself, they usually represent an internal function call.
-- **Lost Messages** are messages sent towards the "outside", from the perspective of the part of the system we are analyzing.
+- **Lost Messages** are messages sent towards the "outside", from the perspective of the part of the system we are analysing.

 #### Object Instantiation and Destruction